top of page

 Good composition is pleasing to the eyes.
 Most of the guidelines follow patterns seen in nature, such as the Fibonacci spirals and they intrinsically look beautiful.
 With composition, we are trying to create beauty, an element attractive to all human beings.
 Even images that look rough in the first reading, conceal an element of beauty that can be read by understanding these guidelines.

 Composition finally gives us an anchor reference.
 These keep the viewer's eyes from drifting away from the image.
-Composition is able to grab the viewer's attention and guide it through the image.
+Composition can grab the viewer's attention and guide it through the image.
 The goal is to keep the viewer busy for as long as possible, exploring our image.

 Guidelines vs. Rules